With all the celebrations of the holiday season, your diet can certainly take a hit. And leave you feeling less than great.

 It’s not your imagination.
-Traditional holiday meals are almost always high in carbohydrates, sugar and rich ingredients that can leave you feeling wiped out, even drowsy.
+Celebratory meals are almost always high in carbohydrates, sugar and rich ingredients that can leave you feeling wiped out, even drowsy.

 “As soon as we finish our meal, our body begins to direct blood to our digestive tract to help us actively digest food,” explains Abby Sauer, RD, dietitian with Abbott.